nymea/nymea-docs/src/pages/documentation/users/usage/configuration.md

 By default, a nymea:core system can be connected to via a TCP socket on port 2222 and a WebSocket on port 4444.
 For usage with nymea:app, any of them work equally.
 Due to the overhead that comes with WebSocket compared to a TCP socket, the TCP socket would perform slightly better.
 When using different clients than nymea:app, for example a self made script, it might be easier to connect using a WebSocket as that is a well supported technology in web browsers.

 This section also allows to configure the usage of SSL encryption per connection interface.
-It is strongly adviced to keep both, SSL encryption and authentication enabled.
+It is strongly advised to keep both, SSL encryption and authentication enabled.
 However, when using clients that do not support SSL encryption it can be disabled here.
 Each interface can be configured to listen to only localhost connections (useful for e.g. scripts or nymea-cli on the nymea:core system), to any network interface or only to a particular network interface.

 Swipe an entry to the left or longpress on it to revleal the remove button and disable it.